fncbook/fnc/julia/chapter8.md

 Julia functions to deal with sparse matrices are found in the `SparseArrays` package in the standard library.
 ```

-Here we load the adjacency matrix of a graph with 2790 nodes.
+Here we load the adjacency matrix of a graph with 2790 nodes from a [data file](https://raw.github.com/fncbook/fnc/master/julia/roswell.jld2).
 Each node is a web page referring to Roswell, NM, and the edges represent links between web pages.
 (Credit goes to Panayiotis Tsaparas and the University of Toronto for making this data public.)

 ```{code-cell}
 using SparseArrays, JLD2